striving for best practice through fundamental principles

-1.7 The approaches to implementing the fundamental principles described in the guide are ones that have worked in some countries, but there may possibly be other ways.
+1.7 The approaches to implementing the fundamental principles described in this guide are ones that have worked in some countries, but there may be other ways.

-• ‘financial ombudsman scheme’ includes any body that fulfils the same role;
+• ‘financial services ombudsman scheme’ includes any body that fulfils the same role

-• ‘ombudsman’ includes any individual with the final say on resolving a case;
+• ‘ombudsman’ includes any individual with the final say on resolving a complaint

-• ‘decision panel’ means any collegiate body with the final say on resolving a case;
+• ‘decision panel’ means any collegiate body with the final say on resolving a complaint

-• ‘complainant’ means a complainant eligible under the financial ombudsman scheme’s rules;
+• ‘complainant’ means a complainant eligible under the financial services ombudsman scheme’s rules

-• ‘customer’ means a customer eligible under the ombudsman scheme’s rules.
+• ‘customer’ means a customer eligible under the financial services ombudsman scheme’s rules.

 Full Guide: Parts 1 TO 6 in PDF